alteredco/MommaCafe/README.md

   `npm install gulp-cli --global`
   `npm install gulp --save-dev`

-### Test is gulp is working by navigating to your root file and running this command in the terminal:
+### Test if gulp is working by navigating to your root file and running this command in the terminal:

   `gulp default`